raphaelleroffo/raphaelle-roffo.github.io/presentations/index.md

 ### GIS R UK, London 2020

 The [GIS R UK conference](http://london.gisruk.org/) is a conference that discusses the use of the statistical software R in carrying out geospatial analysis.
 I submitted a [paper that was basically a shorter version of my MSc dissertation](http://london.gisruk.org/gisruk2020_proceedings/GISRUK2020_paper_20.pdf), called *"Mapping risks of faecal contamination of shallow groundwater in Dakar, Senegal: an evaluation of culture- based methods and a real-time technique using tryptophan-like fluorescence"* .
-I was also invited to give a [presentation](https://raw.githubusercontent.com/raphaelleroffo/raphaelleroffo.github.io/main/docs/assets/pdf/GISRUK_Presentation.pdf), but unfortunately the recording isn't available.
+I was also invited to give a [presentation](https://raw.githubusercontent.com/raphaelleroffo/raphaelleroffo.github.io/main/docs/assets/pdf/GISRUK_Presentation.pdf) as well (unfortunately the recording isn't available).

 &nbsp;